-Furniture decoration course
+Furniture decoration workshop

 This ancient technique was introduced by the Embassy of Sion at the court of the Sun King during the early seventeenth century by way of the gifts for the court.